vorakl/vorakl.github.io/src/content/pages/about.rst

 |avatara|
 I'm Oleksii Tsvietnov.
 I've been working as a Systems Engineer since 2004.
-Last couple of years I design, build and maintain distributed infrastructures and platforms for running high-available applications.
+In the recent years I design, build and maintain distributed infrastructures and platforms for running high-available applications.
 I have a wide range of skills in Computer Networks, Unix/Linux Operating Systems and Programming.
 At the moment, I'm focussed on Networks, Distributed Systems, Clouds,